craftweg/website/priv/posts/2018-01-27-who-is-controlling-whom.md

 ---
 title: Who is controlling whom
-excerpt: With technology everywhere, we don't have control over it anymore.
+description: With technology everywhere, we don't have control over it anymore.
 It's learnt how to hook us and keep us using it.
 categories: [hooked, internet, products]
 ---